pharo-project/pharo-potentialEnhancementLogs/DownloadInstructions.md

 - the method for different platforms leaves you with different products (e.g. Ubuntu -> Launcher, but Debian -> VM-only)
 - the instructions at http://pharo.org/download are incomplete (e.g. Debian step 2.i.a below)
+- Old Lib C downloads out of date: http://files.pharo.org/vm/pharo/linux/old-libc/ last pharovm-ubuntu804.tar.gz is from 8/28/2013, but most recent swing buld is from 9/2014.
+- http://files.pharo.org/vm/pharo/linux/debian_ubuntu/ - There is a deb package from 2013, and a README saying to try the PPA for Ubuntu, but the folder should just be renamed to Debian, no?
+Or maybe remove entirely.
+What is this actually installing?
+Which Pharo version?

 ### Questions
 - Can we pick up the debian artifact from the [Debian build](https://swing.fit.cvut.cz/jenkins/view/Projects/job/pharo-vm-stable-swing/) and create a launcher on our CI with it?